-At the beginning of that August of 1915, the four senior Companies, 'A', 'B', 'C' and 'D' - Private Fowler among their ranks - were then sent south from Stobs Camp to undergo a final two weeks of training, as well as an inspection by the King, at Aldershot.

-This force, now designated as the 1st Battalion of the Newfoundland Regiment, was thereupon attached to the 88th Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force.
+'B', 'C' and 'D', were then sent south from Stobs Camp to undergo a final two weeks of training, as well as an inspection by the King, at Aldershot.
+This force, now the 1st Battalion of the Newfoundland Regiment, was thereupon attached to the 88th Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force.

-Meanwhile the two junior companies, the later-arrived 'E' and the aforementioned lastarrived 'F', were ordered transferred to Scotland's west coast, to Ayr, there to provide the nucleus of the newly-forming 2nd (Reserve) Battalion.
+Meanwhile, the two junior Companies, the later-arrived 'E' and aforementioned 'F', had been ordered transferred to Scotland's west coast, to Ayr, there to provide the nucleus of the newly-forming 2nd (Reserve) Battalion.

-(Right: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)
+(Right above: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)

-It was also during this period while at Aldershot that on August 13 Private Hussey was prevailed upon to re-enlist, on this occasion for the duration of the war\.
+It was likely during the second week of that final training at Aldershot, on or about August 13, that Sergeant Smith was prevailed upon to re-enlist for the duration of the war\.